michalweclawik/firstGame/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-Whack-A-Mole-Game is fully web based.
-Once you whack mole you getting poitns and mole is loosing glasses !
+Whack a Mole is fully web based game.
+Once you whack the mole, you get the points and mole losses glasses.
 Be fast time is limited !

 ## 🎈 Usage <a name="usage"></a>

-- Chose difficulty level
+- Choose difficulty level

 - Click the Start Button

 - Mole will pop out from the random hole!

-- Simply just click on mole to get 5 points
+- Click on mole to get 5 points

-- Be fast time is clocking
+- Be fast time is running

 - If you want to reset game or change dificulty level use buttons provided

 - Game Over Page will pop up after the timer is out

-- Want to play more just click go again button!
+- Want to play more?
+Click GO AGAIN button

 ## 📸 Screenshots <a name = "screenshots"></a>